nopnop2002/esp-idf-virtual-serial-link/README.md

 ESP-IDF V5.0 or later.
 ESP-IDF V4.4 release branch reached EOL in July 2024.

+A note about ESPNOW
+Since ESP-IDF V5.4, the ESPNOW version has been updated from 1.0 to 2.0.
+ESPNOW versions 1 and 2 can communicate with each other.

 # Hardware requirements
 1. ESP32-S2/S3 Development board